 Their work described by France’s Les Oreilles Curieuses as "celestial and spell-bounding compositions alternating between spoken word and emotional flights of lyricism, astounding us with beauty - brilliant, luminous and cathartic”, Bipolar Explorer are an NYC-based experimental dreampop trio consisting of Summer Serafin (vocals, spoken word), Michael Serafin-Wells (guitars, vocals, bass, synth, organ, melodica, tape loops and percussion) and Sylvia Solanas (spoken word French/English, backing vocals).

-The group have released nine albums and six singles to date, on independent NYC label Slugg Records.
+The group have released ten albums and seven singles to date, on independent NYC label Slugg Records.

 The release of Deux Anges prompted California’s groundbreaking KFJC to devote a three hour broadcast to the band in late September 2020, looking back at the group’s previous albums from 2012’s Of Love and Loss and 2015’s Angels (both Ground Control Magazine Albums of the Year), 2016’s Dream Together and 2018’s Sometimes in Dreams (both cited by France’s Indiemusic as “magical and majestic - a tour-de-force” and “unforgettable and essential - a major record”), 2018’s Til Morning Is Nigh and the band’s more experimental music recordings for the UK’s The Dark Outside.